Tournaments vs. Cash Games: Which Online Poker Format is Right for You?

 Tournament strategy

-The point of the game is to survive each stage in order to advance in the next where there is a significantly higher prize money.
+The point is to survive each stage and advance to the next, where the prize money gets meaningfully larger.

 • Stack sizes